 Let's use Firefox as an example again.
 When you expand a DMG file, there will be another file within it.
 To know what volume is being mounted, you'd need to drag that file into a terminal and get that path.

-For example, when expanding FireFox's DMG file, you get the below, a .app file:
+For example, when expanding FireFox's DMG file, a .app file is returned: